Thomas Merton: College

 In January 1938, Merton graduated from Columbia with a B.A. in English.
 In June, his friend Seymour Freedgood arranged a meeting with Mahanambrata Brahmachari, a Hindu monk visiting New York from the University of Chicago.
 Merton was impressed by him.
 While Merton expected Brahmachari to recommend Hinduism, instead he advised Merton to reconnect with Christianity.
 He suggested Merton read the Confessions of Augustine and The Imitation of Christ.
 Merton read them both.
 In August 1938, he attended Mass at Corpus Christi Church, located near the Columbia campus.
 He began to read more extensively in Catholicism.

 On November 16, 1938, Thomas Merton underwent the rite of confirmation at Corpus Christi Church and received Holy Communion.
 On February 22, 1939, Merton received his M.A. in English from Columbia University.
 Merton decided he would pursue his PhD at Columbia and moved from Douglaston to Greenwich Village.
 He then discerned a call to religious life.

+Franciscan intellectual tradition

+After converting to Catholicism, Merton was accepted by the Franciscan Order, and intended to enter the Franciscan novitiate until he was instructed to withdraw his application.
+Dejected, he looked for a job and was hired to teach at St. Bonaventure University, founded by the Franciscans on the outskirts of Olean, New York.
+During this period Merton renounced any remnants of an unchaste lifestyle and delved into prayer and spirituality.

+Merton found a welcoming atmosphere and spiritual guidance from Franciscan mentors like Fathers Irenaeus Herscher, Thomas Plassman, and Philotheus Boehner, while joining the Third Order (Secular Franciscans) as a way to live out Franciscan ideals.
+He attended St. Mary of the Angels Church in Olean to pray and to go to confession.
+At the close of 1941, he stopped into St. Mary of the Angels one last time to pray the stations of the cross before boarding the train taking him to the Abbey of Our Lady of Gethsemani.